Xanhos/C_STL/README.md

 # C_STL
-A C lib for generic linked list and vector
+A C lib for string and generic container such as linked list and vector